 Jury Verdict Research published a new Maryland specific study on the median compensation awards for car, truck and motorcycle accidents.

 The median recovery was $11,277, $51 dollars less than the latest study.
-(As of 2013, the amount of verdicts has been relatively unchanged.)
+(As of 2017, the amount of verdicts has been relatively unchanged although I suspect they have trended a bit higher as the cost of health care has increased)

 This practice distorts the jury awards in a downward direction.
 I read Metro Jury Verdicts every month and half of the reported personal injury cases in Baltimore are nickel and dime cases that never should go in front of a jury.
 So I think this data is interesting and useless all at the same time.